ulinnuhaha/NLP_Ladin/README.md

 FSL_llm.ipynb
 ```

-To perform the classification task using mBERT, XLM-RoBERTa, mT5, please go to:
+To perform the classification task using mBERT, XLM-RoBERTa, and mT5, please go to:
 ```
 SA.ipynb
 ```